-Cleadon and District Rotary Club celebrate their 25th. anniversary this year.
-Our very active club meets every Monday evening at 7-15 for 7-30 p.m. at the Littlehaven Hotel, River Drive, South Shields.
+Cleadon and District Rotary Club meet every Monday evening at 7-15 for 7-30 p.m. at the Littlehaven Hotel, River Drive, South Shields.
 Except on bank Holidays or during the month of August when the Club is in recess.

 Visitors are requested to contact the Club Registrar, Mel Baker, on 0191 4553627 before 1-00 p.m. on the day of the meeting wherever possible in order to ensure that adequate catering and seating arrangements are provided.

-The Club was born of South Shields, Jarrow and Whitley Bay Rotary Clubs in 1988, It was chartered in February 1989.
-The early officers were mainly ex-Round Tablers which has resulted in the club’s pleasantly relaxed and informal atmosphere.t
+Our early officers were mainly ex-Round Tablers which has resulted in the club’s pleasantly relaxed and informal atmosphere.t

-Our Club also supply personalised Rotary name badges to clubs and individuals throughout the U.K..
+Our Club supplies personalised Rotary name badges to clubs and individuals throughout the U.K..

 One of our Past Presidents, Peter Leech (Paul Harris Fellow) is the founder of R.E.Action in Rotary.

 Another Paul Harris Fellow is John Griffith whose efforts are mainly responsible for the Aquafilter Project, now Grifaid.